 Good governance practices include sound management structures, employees' relations, remuneration of staff and tax compliance.
+What is the policy to assess good governance practices of the investee companies?

 Governance considerations are incorporated into the Investment Manager's financial assessment and the sustainability opinion framework and include: